raphaelleroffo/raphaelleroffo.github.io/_posts/2022-01-23-advanced-tutorial4.md

 ### Goals:

 - Building an isochrone map
-- (Building a cartogram - pending updates from the [cartogram3](https://github.com/austromorph/cartogram3) plugin)
+- Building a cartogram - see slides directly)

 &nbsp;